FuzionDragon/Page_Writer/README.md

 # Page Writer

-A powerful note taking application for spontanious note takers and power users.
+A powerful and unique note taking application for spontanious note takers and power users.

 Notes are treated as snippets of text that belongs to a collection of other related snippets, making up a document.
+The application allows for the manual and automatic means of assigning a snippet to a document.

 They are currently pieces of markdown which is stored in a Sqlite database, **however there are plans for exporting and importing actual markdown files**.